iamparul/iamparul/README.md

 - 👋 Hey Hey, I’m [@iamparul](https://github.com/iamparul)
 - 👀 I’m interested in to the programming!
 - 🌱 I’m currently learning more about devOps!
+- 🌱 I’m currently working as Quatlity Engineer!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking forward to become a Java developer!
 - 📫 How to reach me [linkedin : @parultthakur](https://www.linkedin.com/in/parultthakur/)